 - Cost-reimbursable contract with a percentage fee is a contractual arrangement whereby all allowable costs are reimbursed, with a pre-agreed handling percentage of cost.
-This type of contract encourages wasteful behavior, as the larger the cost basis the more the contractor earns profit.
+This type of contract encourages wasteful behaviour, as the larger the cost basis the more the contractor earns a profit.

 - Cost-reimbursable contract with an award fee is a contractual arrangement whereby all allowable costs are reimbursed with an additional fee based on contractor performance with clearly set criteria.

 - Time & Material involves hourly or daily rates for manpower and reimbursement for materials purchased with handling fee.
 These contracts are used in smaller projects with very high uncertainty, thus providing lower overall cost to the project owner, as opposed to other forms of contracts.

 - Alliance / Relationship Contracting is a contracting approach, also called pain-share / gain-share with commercial and physiological frameworks that drive the right behaviors, central to which is trust and no blame.
 This contracting approach is proved to be the most effective for all parties, but challenging to set up and develop, as it requires a big cultural change.
 Majority (more than 90%) of project alliances are delivered below the estimated cost and faster than planned.
 Under Alliance / Relationship contracting penalties and rewards are share amongst all parties, including the project owner.